xNoirNightx/Weather-Forecast/README.md

 I was tasked with my 6th challenge to make a weather dashboard.
 - Learn how frusterating APIs are.
-- Over 30 hours of problem solving and constant bug fixing.
+- Over 40 hours of problem solving and constant bug fixing.
 - Learned how to add inits.
 - Working on condensing JS.
 - Learned to work more with jQuery and Day.js
+- Learning to work with bootstrap more.

 > **Note**: I need to work on my JS , I am relying heavily on the class material and googling way to many of my questions. unlike with HTML and CSS I struggle with coding this smoothly and find myself getting frusterate more than enjoying it .
 I want to be